aegiacometti/netor/docs/how_to_install.rst

 ...

-13. Install SaltStack:
+13. Install Salt:

     ``brew install saltstack``

-Now, SaltStack has a couple of bug which I corrected and ask to merge on the master repositories.
+Now, Salt has a couple of bug which I corrected and ask to merge on the master repositories.
 Since this could take a while to refresh, download these 2 files to replace them in your PC:

 https://raw.githubusercontent.com/aegiacometti/salt/master/salt/runners/bgp.py